 On 24 October, the European Commission published its 2018 Work Programme, and announced its plans for completing the 'Better Regulation Agenda 2017'.

 It also outlined forward-looking initiatives for the future of Europe.
-The Programme includes a limited number of targeted legislative initiatives and some ambitious forward-looking actions and initiatives.
+The Programme (PDF, 398KB) includes a limited number of targeted legislative initiatives and some ambitious forward-looking actions and initiatives.
 The Commission maintains that "Europe is visibly regaining its strength.
 The European Union is now in its fifth year of an economic recovery that reaches every single Member State.
 With growth now above 2% for the EU as a whole - and 2.2% for the euro area - Europe's economy has grown faster than that of the United States over the last two years”.